Paul has been upgrading his home for the past five years. This labor of love has proved to him that learning is a lifelong journey.

 For my stone patio, I used charcoal grey stack stones and coping stack stones for the edging.
 The coping stones are the flat top stones.
 Stackers are used to build retaining walls, and coping stones are used as the top stone to provide a smooth top surface.
 Stackers are formed with a groove on the bottom side and a raised channel on the top.
 Coping stones have a groove on the bottom, which allows them to fit snugly on top of the stack stones.
 I used stack stones extensively to create my steps and also for the edging to provide a solid border that will not shift over time.

 I also used Tuscany pavers, but you can use any number of stone styles available.
 (Another popular stone paver used today is Roman pavers.)
-Tuscany pavers come in a mixed bundle of four different sizes, each having a common width of 6 inches.
+Tuscany pavers come in a mixed bundle of four different sizes, each having a common width of six inches.
 For Tuscany pavers, you simply lay the pavers in a straight line using alternate length stones in the process.
 These paving stones are very easy and quick to install, and the finished patio looks great.
-Roman pavers also have a great look, but come in four different sizes as separate bundles.
+Roman pavers also have a great look, but they come in four different sizes as separate bundles.
 Roman pavers are designed for installation in certain patterns, similar to a fishbone style pattern.

 Preparing the Area for the Stone Patio